Close Menu

 Women’s Safety in Petra, Jordan

 Women’s safety is an essential consideration when traveling to Petra, Jordan.
-While the country is generally safe for women, there are some cultural differences to be aware of: (See Also: Lebanon Is It Safe To Visit?
+While the country is generally safe for women, there are some cultural differences to be aware of: (See Also: Is Bahrain Safe to Visit?
 A Traveler’s Guide)

 Dress Code